postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ## Disconnecting a remote repository

 After you disconnect a remote repository, you can no longer sync changes between Postman and the repository.

-To disconnect a remote repository, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select the source control icon <img alt="Git branch icon" src="https://assets.postman.com/postman-docs/icon-source-control.jpg#icon" width="16px"/> in the right sidebar.